Very young piglets in a dark factory farm, standing on a hard floor.

 Beak cutting

-You can shape a kinder future for farmed animals
+Help shape a kinder future for farmed animals

-The animals trapped in the food system who have been labelled as something instead of someone, are capable of experiencing joy and suffering – just like the companion animals we share our lives with.
-We didn’t choose this way of thinking; we inherited it from those before us.
-Thankfully, it doesn’t have to stay this way.
+We didn’t choose this way of thinking; we inherited it from those before us – and thankfully, it doesn’t have to stay this way.

-With some simple changes to the way we eat and live, we can create a kinder world for farmed animals (as well as wildlife, and humans, too!).
+With some simple changes to the way we eat and live, we can create a kinder world for farmed animals (as well as wildlife and humans, too!).